ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster by using the saved configuration.
 For more information, see [Scaling existing vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_scalingexistingclusters).

-## What license editions and CPUs are required for BYOL?
-{: #faq_byol-license-cpu-reqs}
-{: faq}

-The following requirements apply to the license editions for BYOL.

-### BYOL requirements for vCenter Server instances
-{: #faq_byol-vcs-reqs}

-The minimum number of licenses for BYOL that are required depends on the number of CPUs per server and the number of servers in the order.
-For example, the CPU requirements based on 4 servers with 2 CPUs per server is 8 CPUs.

 ## What happens if the license key you provided is not correct?
 {: #faq_byol-incorrect-license}
 {: faq}

-All the license keys that you provide are validated to ensure that they are correct for the corresponding VMware components and that they meet the minimum edition and CPU requirements of the VMware components.
+All license keys that you provide are validated to ensure that:
+* They are correct for the corresponding VMware components and
+* They meet the minimum edition and CPU requirements of the VMware components.

 If the validation of any license key fails, you get a notification and you cannot proceed with the instance order.

 ## Can you provide a license key with more than 8 CPUs?
 {: #faq_byol-license-key}
 {: faq}

 Yes.
 For each VMware component, one license per CPU is required.
 Currently, all vCenter Server servers have two CPUs.
 Therefore, two licenses are required for each server.
 It is recommended that you provide a license key that can support the base instance and any expansion nodes that you want to add to the instance in the future.

+## Why is there a discrepancy in the supported number of VMs for vROPs licenses?
+{: #faq_byol-vrops}
+{: faq}

+You might see a discrepancy in the supported number of VMs between what's displayed on the vRealize Operations Manager console and the per-CPU metering in {{site.data.keyword.cloud_notm}}.
+This issue happens if you did not select the **Product evaluation (no key required)** option when you first accessed the vROps Manager console after service installation.
+For more information, see [Accessing the vRealize Operations Manager console](/docs/vmwaresolutions?topic=vmwaresolutions-managing_vrops#managing_vrops-access-vrops-console).

+This discrepancy is a result of the fact that the vROps keys that are created for {{site.data.keyword.cloud_notm}} subscription licensing include a virtual machine (VM) capacity, however {{site.data.keyword.cloud_notm}} meters and bills the vROps license per CPU, and not per VM.

+The discrepancy does not indicate any service or licensing problem.
+The vRealize Operations and Log Insight service is fully licensed for all VMs on each vCenter Server host and will continue to work properly.

+## What is BYOL and is it supported for VMware perpetual licenses?
+{: #faq_byol-def}
+{: faq}
+{: support}

+BYOL is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
+With BYOL, you can use your own VMware licenses for one or more of the following VMware software components:
+* VMware vCenter Server
+* VMware vSphere
+* VMware NSX
+* VMware vSAN

+If you choose to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component.
+In addition, no monthly license charges are incurred to your {{site.data.keyword.cloud}} infrastructure account for this component.

+The BYOL feature is not available to Business Partner users.
+{:note}

+## What license editions and CPUs are required for BYOL for vCenter Server instances?
+{: #faq_byol-license-cpu-reqs}
+{: faq}

+The minimum number of licenses for BYOL that are required depends on the number of CPUs per server and the number of servers in the order.
+For example, the CPU requirements based on 4 servers with 2 CPUs per server is 8 CPUs.

 ## Can you use the BYOL feature for some VMware components and purchase monthly licenses for others?
 {: #faq_byol-mthly-license}